shivatinker/ReaddleContacts/README.md

 ReaddleContacts application, developed by Andrii Zinoviev (Telegram: @shivatinker)

+## Installation
+* Download zip
+* Use 'pod install' in project directory
+* Open project using workspace file

 ## Features
 * Asynchronous contacts provider, that works in separate background `DispatchQueue`
 * `MockContactsProvider`, that behaves like network API